Isac Elam Kaid 2020

 I was born in Canada and grew up in the countryside, surrounded by nature.

 Every project is different, but often the material inspires the object.
-I am attracted to materials which feel raw, perhaps ancient.
+I am attracted to materials that feel raw, perhaps ancient.

-My work is largely sculptural, and free-formed in its’ creation.
+My work is largely sculptural and free-formed in its creation.
 I find meditation in working slowly and intuitively.
 For the Mono Block chairs, the process is based on antiquated building practices from the Middle East.
-A combination of gypsum, clays, cement and earth is layered and compacted slowly in moulds, consisting of three basic shapes, rearranged as unique compositions.
-This is a very common means of construction in rural places of worship, where there has been fewer means of opulence.
-In these spaces you will often find repetitive shapes in the architecture from repeated arrangement of the moulds.
+A combination of gypsum, clays, cement, and earth is layered and compacted slowly in moulds, consisting of three basic shapes, rearranged as unique compositions.
+This is a very common means of construction in rural places of worship, where there have been fewer means of opulence.
+In these spaces, you will often find repetitive shapes in the architecture from the repeated arrangement of the moulds.
 I think I created those pieces because I wanted to feel a sense of the weight and presence one feels in those places.

 I’d tell them to show up every day and do the work, keep moving, and evolving, and to remember that this is a practice, not a destination.